FloppaL0ver/Perceptron/README.md

 The purpose of this project was to explore machine learning at a simple level that was achievable with no machine learning libraries needed.

+The only requirements are numpy and matplotlib.
+Numpy is extremely useful since numpy arrays act like vectors and so it's much easier to do operations on each specific element of an array rather than having to write a long for-loop.
+Additionally, it's also very useful for calculating the sum through finding the dot product of the weights array and the inputs array.
+Matplotlib is used for graphically representing the changes in cost for the perceptron.

+---

+First, the user inputs a learning rate (how fast or slow the perceptron changes its weight and bias), then they input the number of inputs (the number of parameters).
+The way that inputs are formatted is: [input input input expected]; the last digit is the expected value.
+Sets of training data are separated by commads.
+Next, the user inputs the number of epochs (training cycles).

+When the perceptron is trained, inputs and expected values are given to the train function, when then gives the inputs to the feed function, which returns the sum of the inputs multiplied by the weights (with the bias added onto it) after it has gone through the sigmoid function.

 The sigmoid function is simply:

 $$